Are you safe to drive? Drug-Driving Laws

 Cannabis and cocaine will be tested for at the roadside with new drugaylser kits the Police will be equipped with.
 Even if the roadside test is passed, Police officers can still choose to test the suspected drug driver at the station.
 At the station police will be able to test for the full range of banned substances now in force, these include; cannabis, heroin, LSD, ketamine, benzoylecgonine, lysergic acid diethylamide, methylamphetamine and ecstasy.

 Which prescribed medications are included in the drug driving law?

 Most people will expect that as illegal drugs it will also be illegal to drive whilst under the influence of them.
-The piece of these new regulations that has taken people by surprise is that there are also 8 prescription drugs on the list of substances.
-These include medications used to control panic disorders and seizures/spasms, sedatives and medications used for pain relief-
+The piece of these new regulations that has taken people by surprise, is that there are also 9 prescription drugs on the list of substances.
+These include medications used to control panic disorders and seizures/spasms, sedatives and medications used for pain relief.

-The advice to motorists who may be taking these medications is that as long as you are taking them as prescribed you should be fine.
+The limits set for these medications is just above the normal prescibed dosage.
+The advice to motorists who may be taking these medications is; as long as you are taking them as prescribed you should be fine.
 These medications have been included as they are often the ones that are misused and could then adversly afffect driving ability.
 Motorists are advised to keep proof of use of any medications to show police if they are stopped.

 A recent THINK!
 Survey revealed that 49% of people would feel uncomfortable asking a driver if they were under the influence of drugs.
 Of those drivers who admitted drug-driving 60% revealed they had previously driven whilst unsure whether they were still under the influence of drugs or not.